 This course is a survey of the history, theories, methods, and data of psychology.
 Emphasis is placed on physiology, perception, learning, emotion, motivation, personality, measurement, and social behavior.
+Credit Hours: 3 Prerequisite: None Availability: On demand

 PSY 202 Human Growth and Development